apiaryio/api-elements/docs/element-definitions.md

         The value of `relation` attribute SHOULD be interpreted as a link relation between transition's parent resource and the transition's target resource as specified in the `href` attribute.

+        If a custom relation is being used, it SHOULD be defined using an Affordance Element, and the value of the `relation` property SHOULD be the `id` of the defined affordance.

     - `href` (Templated Href) - The URI template for this transition.